Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

 \subsubsection{Experiment Setting}

-We select five representative techniques from different categories for each step, i.e., FBED, HITON-PC, MI, IEPC and DC for the relevant variable selection step of Phase 1; CART, mCART, Linear, Ridge, Lasso for the dependency model training step of Phase 1; RZPS, PS, Sum, Max, GS for Phase 2, anomaly score generation.
-It is noted that although we do not recommend Lasso when there is a relevant variable selection, it is still include in the evaluation to support our arguments.

-Every time when comparing the different techniques for a step, we fix the techniques used in the other two steps.
-This gives us, for the evaluation of the techniques in a step, 25 results since the other two steps each have 5 different techniques used in the experiments.
+To evaluate the performance of different techniques, as shown in Table \ref{tbl:dep_methods_125}, 5 representative techniques from different categories are chosen for each phase of DepAD, from which 125 algorithms in total are instantiated.
+Every time we evaluate a technique for a phase, we fix the techniques used in the other two phases.
+This gives us 25 results for the evaluated technique in the phase because the other two phases each have 5 different techniques used in the experiments.

-For the relevant variable selection step, for FBED and HITON-PC, we use the implementations from \citep{yu2019causality, yu2018unified}, and the test significance level is set to 0.01 for both of them.
-MI, IEPC and DC are implemented using R package FSinR \citep{FSinR}.
+For Phase 1, five feature selection methods, including 2 causal and 3 non-causal methods, are used in our experiments.
+FBED and HITON-PC are causal feature selection techniques.
+FBED is used for MB (Markov Blanket) discovery and HITON-PC is for PC (Parents and Children) selection.
+MI, IEPC and DA are non-causal feature selection methods.
+MI is a mutual information-based feature selection method.
+IEPC and DC are consistency-based and dependency-based methods, respectively.
+For FBED and HITON-PC, we use their implementations in the \textit{CausalFS} toolbox~\cite{yu2019causality, yu2018unified}, and the significance level for the conditional independent tests is set to 0.01 for both of them.
+For MI, IEPC and DC, we use their implementations in the R package \textit{FSinR}~\cite{FSinR}.
 The slope thresholds in the three techniques for selecting features are all set to 0.8, as recommended by the package.

-For the dependency model training step, the regression algorithms, CART is implemented using R package ipred \citep{ipred}, and Linear, Ridge and Lasso regression algorithms are implemented using R package glmnet \citep{glmnet}.
+For Phase 2, the prediction model training phase, we use the implementation of R package \textit{IPred}~\cite{ipred} for CART, and package \textit{glmnet}~\cite{glmnet} for Linear, Ridge and Lasso regression algorithms.
 Bagging is used with mCART and CART, where the number of trees is set to 25, the minimum number of a node to be split is 20, the minimum number of objects in a bucket is 7, and the complexity parameter is 0.003.
-For Lasso and Ridge, 10-cross validation is used to determine $\lambda$, the regularization parameter.
+For Lasso and Ridge, 10-fold cross validation is used to determine $\lambda$, the regularization parameter.

-For the anomaly score generation phase, the threshold used in RZPS and PS is set to 0.
+For Phase 3, the anomaly score generation phase, we implement the techniques by ourselves in R. The threshold used in RZPS and PS is set to 0.